-Set on twenty-five acres adjacent to Rock Creek Park, Hillwood’s Gardens contain a diverse and fascinating array of plants, shrubs, and trees.
+Set on twenty-five acres adjacent to Rock Creek Park, Hillwood's gardens contain a diverse and fascinating array of plants, shrubs, and trees.
 In late spring, there's a lot to see both in the gardens and in the greenhouse!

 - Here at Hillwood, our seasonal display beds are an important part of our history and culture.
 Over 8,000 summer annual flowers and tropicals were planted in May and they’re really starting to take hold now.
 Papyrus makes a strong architectural statement with a river of Bounce Violet impatiens in front of the greenhouse.
 Learn more about the designs and the plants on a specialized afternoon tour of the gardens.

 - March’s orchid extravaganza may be long gone but someone didn’t tell the orchids.
 We still have quite a few Phalaenopsis or moth orchids in bloom right now.
 Phalaenopsis can be found in a wide variety of colors and patterns.
 Phalaenopsis Sogo Yukidian x Princess has maroon markings on a background of yellow.
 Find this and more in the greenhouse today!

 - The large yellow singular flowers with showy orange stamens make the climbing rose ‘Mermaid’ a standout.
 It grows very vigorously with strong woody canes and has better than average disease resistance.
 Originally introduced to the United Kingdon in the late 1800’s, this rose is an oldie but goodie.
 ‘Mermaid’ is blooming on the pergola in the rose garden now.